cnlohr/wiflier/README.md

 ### Bn (B1 / B0):  Turn main control loop on/off
 Turning the main control loop off will stop all I2C bus communication and resolving what to do in the control loop.
 That also means telemetry will stop.

+### D
+Reboot the system.
+This includes the bootloader.
+If GPIO0 is held low, the serial bootloader will be initiated.

 ### Tn (T1 / T0):  Turn streaming of calibrated, filtered telemetry data on/off
 This will either continously stream, or turn off streaming of the calibrated telemetry data from the sensors.
 Calibration is done using the Rn and Z commands.
 Data is tab deliniated.